 Taking on New Zealand in one week can be intimidating, but one thing that will always help is if you start your days early.
 New Zealand is a relatively small place, so if you get an early start you can be at your next destination pretty quickly, leaving the rest of the day free.

 The best part about a self-driving New Zealand is it’s the journey that’s so amazing, not the final destination.

 Days 1-2: Christchurch

-The first stop for your 7 days in New Zealand is Christchurch.
+The first stop on your 7 days in New Zealand is Christchurch.
 I knew before leaving for New Zealand that Christchurch was in a state of disarray and destruction, but I wasn’t prepared for the almost post-apocalyptic feel to it.
 Walking down the streets in the center, shops are boarded up and buildings sit vacant with curtains flapping in the wind.

 The sound of construction follows you everywhere, a constant reminder of the hardships the city faces.
-However, in stark contrast the city is still beautiful, with its quaint little river running through the center of the city surrounded by blooming magnolias and green grass.
+However, in stark contrast, the city is still beautiful, with its quaint little river running through the center of the city surrounded by blooming magnolias and green grass.

 Christchurch may still be being rebuilt, but there’s still a lot to enjoy.
 The Christchurch Botanic Gardens are lovely and at 52 acres, you’ll never be bored.
 Nearby is Hagley Park, where you can rent kayaks and canoes to float down the river.
 This is also a wonderful place to walk around and admire nature.

 Another site you should make your way to is the Christchurch Air Force Museum, which is well worth a stop.

 The Air Force Museum is a bit further out of the city and kind of a pain to get to, but it has awesome planes and an interesting exhibit on prisoners of war, plus lots of interactive activities as well.
 Even better?
 It’s totally free of charge.